-- No current need; no need for action or intervention.
-No evidence that the child has any medical or physical problems, and/or they are healthy. - Identified need requires monitoring, watchful waiting, or preventive activities.
-Child/youth has mild, transient or well-managed physical or medical problems.
-These include well-managed chronic conditions like juvenile diabetes or asthma. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Child/youth has serious medical or physical problems that require medical treatment or intervention.
-Or child has a chronic illness or a physical challenge that requires ongoing medical intervention. - Problems are dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.
+No evidence that the child has any medical or physical problems, and/or they are healthy. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - Child/youth has mild, transient or well-managed physical or medical problems.
+These include wellmanaged chronic conditions like juvenile diabetes or asthma. - Action is required to ensure that the identified need is addressed; need is interfering with - Child/youth has serious medical or physical problems that require medical treatment or intervention.
+Or child has a chronic illness or a physical challenge that requires ongoing medical intervention. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child /youth has life-threatening illness or medical/physical condition.
 Immediate and/or intense action should be taken due to imminent danger to youth's safety, health, and/or development.